 Last summer my sister, Margaret, and I came to a decision that will change the course of our lives.
 Neither of us has traveled as much as we would have liked, and neither of us is getting any younger.
 These two facts, along with financial considerations, were the impetus to our considering a part-time life as RV nomads.

 By last summer, she and I had already been familiarizing ourselves with the nomad lifestyle by watching lots of YouTube videos.
 The more we discussed it, the more we thought we should try this lifestyle.
 Margaret already has an RV—a Roadtrek camper van—so, no need to shop for a rig.
 She and I put our thinking hats on and she came up with the perfect name for our adventure, the Over the Hill Sisters!

-In the meantime, we've been slowly preparing for our initiation to living on the road—a two to three month trip up eastern California, Oregon, and Washington and returning to San Diego via the coastal route.
+In the meantime, we've been slowly preparing for our initiation to living on the road part-time—a several-month trip up eastern California, Oregon, and Washington and returning to San Diego via the coastal route.
 As of today, it looks like we'll probably be leaving next weekend.
 (Ooh, how exciting!)